 -The website of the Oscar Romero Catholic Worker in Oklahoma City: http://www.justpeace.org/

-We are excited to welcome the Catholic Peace Fellowship to our Network.
-They have made a commitment to every Friday on our Prayer Calendar.
+The Catholic Peace Fellowship is one of our Prayer Calendar participants.
+For individuals not in a group, they invite all to join their prayers with theirs each Friday.
 Their roots go back to the 1960's with strong connections to Dorothy Day and the Catholic Worker.
 If you click on their logo to the left it will take you to their website.
-At the bottom of their webpage are links to their Facebook page and their old website which has great resources to read.

 Dorothy Day on the Christopher Close-up Television Show

 This is a fascinating video of Dorothy being interviewed on the Christopher TV show in the early 1970's.
 If you listen carefully you will gain a lot of insights into Dorothy's motives, values and thoughts.
 Tom Cornell is also part of the show.
 He is one of the featured speakers on our "Speaker's Bureau" page.
 Click on the photo of Dorothy to the left to go to the video.

 PBS reporter Deborah Potter made this 8 minute video in 2014 about Dorothy.
 The video includes reflections from Joanne Kennedy, the managing editor of the Catholic Worker newspaper and from former editors like Robert Ellsberg and Pat Jordan.
 It is well done and worth watching.
 Click on the image of Dorothy to the left to directly link to the video.

 We are posting videos of Dr. Cornel West's tribute to Dorothy Day given November 8, 2013 at Maryhouse in New York City.
 His presentation is divided into 4 videos.
 If you don't have a whole hour to watch all 4 videos, view one video each day this week.
 Click on this link below and then scroll down below the article to find the videos :